Still struggling with the access story

 Thirdly, solving the access problem is not a cheap undertaking.
 In particular, it is vital that access students, once admitted, are given strong care and support to ensure they stay the course, and this needs to be resourced.
 An average size university that spends less than £1 million each year on special services and supports for access students is probably not doing enough.
 The consolation is that access programmes are an attractive cause for philanthropy.
 But governments must also be aware that access targets are pretty useless if there is no targeted funding.

 It is entirely positive that there is so much talk about university access these days.
-But there is still much to do.Explore posts in the same categories: higher education comment below, or link to this permanent URL from your own site.
+But there is still much to do.higher education comment below, or link to this permanent URL from your own site.